- All potatoes contain toxic compounds called glycoalkaloids, of which the most well-known is solanine.

 In the Andes, where the potato was domesticated, people are more accustomed to dealing with toxic compounds in potatoes.
 There are several common ways of dealing with toxic potatoes, including geophagy, the practice of consuming potatoes with clay to moderate glycoalkaloid absorption; chuño, a method of processing by freeze drying; and moraya, which involves freezing followed by a long soak in running water and finally drying.
 These methods are used exclusively with wild and frost-resistant domesticated species such as Solanum ajanhuiri, S. curtilobum, and S. juzepczukii.
 Presumably, these practices go back to the beginning of the domestication of the potato, when high glycoalkaloid levels would have been ubiquitous.

 Potato glycoalkaloids began to be identified in the 1850s, but there was little understanding of their toxicity until the 20th century.
 According to Sinden (1974), some potato poisoning events were investigated in Germany in the 1920s.
 At the time, people were consuming as much as 4.4 pounds (2 kg) of potatoes per day.
-After analyzing the potatoes, it was determined that TGA levels of 26mg/100g of tuber were present.
+After analyzing the potatoes implicated in these poisonings, it was determined that TGA levels of 26mg/100g of tuber were present.
 A person consuming 2 kg of such potatoes would accumulate 520 mg of TGA, an amount that we would today consider safe only for a person who weighs at least 573 pounds (260 kg)!
 This was not a particularly unusual level of consumption.
 For example, Irish peasants were reported to consume 10 pounds (4.5 kg) of potatoes or more per day prior to the famine.
 It took a while for understanding of glycoalkaloid toxicity to spread.
 The only mention in Salaman’s 1949 The History and Social Influence of the Potato is that an increase in solanine makes potatoes bitter but not harmful.

 Potatoes contain a number of different forms of glycoalkaloids.
 Alkaloids are organic compounds, generally comprised of one or more carbon rings which include or are connected to a nitrogen containing group.
 Alkaloids are an extremely common sort of compound produced by plants and most of them are toxic if you consume enough.
 On the other hand, many of them are very useful and even health enhancing if you don’t take too much.
 For example, caffeine, codeine, and morphine are alkaloids.
 Glycoalkaloids are a category of alkaloids to which one or more sugars and related groups are attached.
 The prefix glyco- means sugar, so you can think of glycoalkaloids as sugar alkaloids.